quadrismegistus/lltk/README.md

 lltk.show()
 ```

+LLTK has built in functionality for the following corpora.
+Some (🌞) are freely downloadable from the links below or the LLTK interface.
+Some of them (☂) require first accessing the raw data through your institutional or other subscription.
+Some corpora have a mixture, with some data open through fair research use (e.g. metadata, freqs) and some closed (e.g. txt, xml, raw).

 | name                | desc                                                                                                                                                                      | license                                                                     | metadata                                                                           | freqs                                                                           | txt                                                                           | xml                                                                    | raw                                                                    |
 |:--------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------|:-----------------------------------------------------------------------------------|:--------------------------------------------------------------------------------|:------------------------------------------------------------------------------|:-----------------------------------------------------------------------|:-----------------------------------------------------------------------|